runtimeverification/plutus-core-semantics/plutus-core.md

                   | "(" "run" Term ")"
                   | "{" Term Type "}"
                   | "(" "unwrap" Term ")"
+                  // strictness application differs in strict and lazy semantics,
+                  // but both are strict in the first argument
                   | "[" Term Term "]" [strict(1)]
                   | "(" "error" Type ")"
                   | Value